trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Victim Workstation

-- **IP Address:** 10.1.9.101
+- **IP Address:** `10.1.9.101`
-- Identified as the compromised workstation based on IPv4 endpoint statistics and conversation analysis.
+- Identified as the compromised workstation based on IPv4 Endpoint Statistics and IPv4 Conversation analysis.
-- Generated the highest packet count within the capture and initiated DNS, HTTP, TLS, and SMTP communications throughout the investigation.
+- Generated the highest volume of observed network activity within the packet capture.
+- Initiated DNS, HTTP, TLS, and SMTP communications with multiple external systems throughout the investigation.
+- Served as the primary focus of the network forensic analysis because it was responsible for the majority of the observed communications.

 ## Observed Network Communication Sequence